 The next step in the process of collecting requirements is to identify goals for every objective.
-This means you need to clearly establish the aims of your website or of a particular campaign.
 Goals serve as distinct methods you apply to reach your business objectives.

 At this stage you should be able to map business goals to different areas of web analytics.
 And by areas we mean building awareness, lead generation and highlighting events.
 These domains depend on the web analytics framework you establish.